iProzd/AIS-Square-test/workflows/dflow-MP_cgcnn_jupyter/readme.md

-# dflow-MP_cgcnn_jupyter3
+# dflow-MP_cgcnn_jupyter
-4This is a simple introduction to dflow, materials screening and machine learning.
+This is a simple introduction to dflow, materials screening and machine learning.
 The target of this work flow is to combine machine learning and high-throughput screening for materials discovery.

 ![Picture1](https://user-images.githubusercontent.com/47341079/187360757-daa63ae8-9f6f-493b-b0f0-541125c517f6.png)